JerryWestrick/KnowledgeEngineer_xxx/Memory/Snake6/Planning/Client_Implementation_Plan.md

 - Function: `promptForUsername()`

-   This function will prompt the user to enter a username.
+   This function will prompt the user to enter a username for the game.

    ```python
    def promptForUsername():